LiamMercier/loadshear/README.md

 ```

 Some tests are hidden behind an environment variable.
 You can run these with `RUN_HEAVY_GTEST=1` if you wish.
 Some tests may require more file descriptors than allowed by default, you may need to use `ulimit -n 12000` or something similar.

+## Backlog

+- Refactor each CMake subtarget to have modern include semantics